A few weeks ago we published an article called These Are the Worst 13 Words to Use During Sales Calls, According to New Data.

 But a “client” is someone who is under your guidance, advice, and even protection.

-When talking to a prospect, those two words will paint different mental pictures.
+When talking to a prospect, those two power words will paint different mental pictures.

 Referring to them as a “potential customer” won’t hurt you.
 But it may create an image of them as being just another logo on your customer list.